I live in terror of not being misunderstood

 Of course, theatre is meant to be the more authentic medium—and it is important perhaps that Shakespeare is performed in its original text; sometimes even in its original dialect.

 But Shakespeare is meant to be timeless.
-With Earnest, we should recall that George Alexander lopped off a whole fourth act; Oscar rewrote many passages four years after the original; and the work is translated into dozens of languages that do not even have a homophonic equivalent for Ernest/ Earnest.
-Surely it is not blasphemy to change a word or two into modern English?
+With Earnest, we should recall several factors: that its first producer, George Alexander, lopped off a whole fourth act; Oscar himself rewrote many passages four years after the original; and the work is translated into dozens of languages that do not even have a homophonic equivalent for Ernest/ Earnest.
+So surely it is not blasphemy to change a word or two into modern English?

-Last year I went to see Sheridan’s The Critic in Washington, DC.
+In this connection, I went last year to see Sheridan’s The Critic in Washington, DC.
 It was not in the original text, but rather an adaptation which I noted in my review was, “enhanced, by Jeffrey Hatcher’s judicial excisions, additions, and tweaking for the modern ear”.
 Nobody cared, much less knew, about those changes, because the play was thoroughly enjoyable.
-Moreover, appreciation of the original was enhanced.
+Moreover, ironically, appreciation of the original was enhanced.